WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Comboboxes/ReadMe.txt

 All Combobox controls are bound to a standard Select element instance, which may be hidden within the page using CSS, or dynamically generated using JavaScript to support dynamic population via AJAX.

+To enable multiselect functionality, add the attribute multiple="multiple" to the hidden select element.
+(Only available when using the ARIA Combobox Module R2.0 or greater.)

 <select name="control-name">
 <option value="value-1"> Value 1 name </option>
 <option value="value-2"> Value 2 name </option>